apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/configuration/configuration.md

   * Dynamic: The value of `Dynamic` in `Configure Constraint` defines how the parameter reconfiguration takes effect.
 Currerntly, Kafka only supports static strategy, i.e. `Dynamic` is `false`.
 Restarting is required to make reconfiguration effective since using kbcli to configure parameters triggers broker restarting.
   * Description: It describes the parameter definition.

-## Reconfigure parameters with --set flag
+## Reconfigure parameters with configure command

 ### Reconfigure static parameters